jbryant4/BookLot/README.md

 # BookLot

-This is a simple social media full stack application.
-Where users can create thoughts, add reaction to thoughts, and also add friends to their friend list.
+This is a simple book search and save full stack application.
+Where users can search for books and save books to their profile.

 ## Usage